hikeventures/hikeventures.github.io/_posts/best/2017-01-02-best-backpacking-water-filters.markdown

 Currently, I am using the Sawyer Mini Water Filtration System on my trips since it is very lightweight and does the job.
 In the past I have used the Katadyn Hiker Pro filter (as you can see on the picture below where I am filtering water on a [trip in Northern Sweden](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/)).

 Also keep in mind that none of the water filters we have selected can filter out viruses.
 Filters with a carbon element gives the water a neutral taste.
-The water filters which I have seletected should not be used with salt water or with water conterminated with chemicals.
+The water filters which I have selected should not be used with salt water or with water contaminated with chemicals.

-To remove viruses you can combine a filter with e.g. the <a href="http://amzn.to/2mdxPNH" rel="nofollow">Steripen Freedom</a> (we have not tested if it effecively removes viruses).
+To remove viruses you can combine a filter with e.g. the <a href="http://amzn.to/2mdxPNH" rel="nofollow">Steripen Freedom</a> (we have not tested if it effectively removes viruses).
 The Steripen uses an UV light against Viruses and can be recharged through the USB port.
 Also have a look at our <a href="#interview">interview</a> at the end of this article.

 Here is our <a href="#list">selection</a> of the best water filters for 2017 which I  have selected for hiking and backpacking.